 Am I required to give an offering?

 An offering is collected at all church services.
-The plate is passed by the ushers.
+There is an offering plate at the back of the sanctuary, or you can give online.
 As a congregation, we have no expectation for visitors to give.
 It is totally a free will offering.

 Is there fellowship after church?

-Yes, after each Sunday service, just follow the crowds to Patterson Hall which is open for a time of fellowship and refreshment.
+Yes, after each Sunday service, just follow the crowds to the courtyard which is open for a time of fellowship and refreshment.
 Please join us for coffee and conversation so that we can get to know you!